Call Us: 972.538.4343

 If a child shows signs of sleep disordered breathing, enlarged tonsils, or airway obstruction, we refer to pediatricians, ENTs, or sleep physicians.
 These specialists may order sleep studies or further medical evaluation.

 Some children benefit from palate expansion when the upper jaw is too narrow.
 Others may need guidance with tongue posture or myofunctional therapy.
 Teens and adults may benefit from clear aligners or braces that create better bite relationships and more room for the tongue.
-You can learn more about our aligner options on our clear aligners page.
+Learn more on our clear aligners page.

 Our responsibility is to treat your child appropriately, not aggressively.
 We do not recommend expanders for every child because the research does not support universal treatment.
 When expansion is needed, we explain why, how it works, and what improvements we expect to see.